What is COMBATIVS?+

 How is COMBATIVS different from martial arts?+

-We do teach effective tactics to immediately end a violent attack.
+We do teach effective skill-sets, targeting and tactics to immediately end a violent attack.
 COMBATIVS also teaches tactics against and use of edged weapons; improvised and clandestine weapons and firearms and against multiple attackers, while most martial art systems do not.
-COMBATIVS does teach special methods used by Elite Government and Military Special Unit Operators, which martial arts does not.
+COMBATIVS does teach special combat behavioral methods used by Elite Government and Military Special Unit Operators, which martial arts does not.